FabiChan99/AutoQuoter-Bot/PRIVACY_POLICY.md

 - Request the deletion of your data.
 - Object to the processing of your data.

-If you wish to exercise any of these rights, please contact us at contact@autoqouter.xyz.
+If you wish to exercise any of these rights, please contact us at contact@autoquoter.xyz or at [Our Support Server](https://support.autoquoter.xyz/)

 ## Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 You are advised to review this Privacy Policy periodically for any changes.